quickwit-oss/chitchat/README.md

 Every tombstone is associated with a monotonic timestamp.
 It is local in the sense that it is computed locally to the given node, and never shared with other servers.

-All KV with a timestamp older than a given `grace_period_threshold` will be deleted upon delete operations.
+All KV with a timestamp older than a given `marked_for_deletion_grace_period` will be deleted upon delete operations.
 (Note for a given KV, GC can happen at different times on different nodes.)

 This yields the following problem.
 If a node was disconnected for more than